LEARN KITSAP TRANSIT

 Ferry Maintenance Facility Siting Study

-Kitsap Transit is currently exploring options for potential sites in Kitsap County that could support a vessel maintenance facility.
-The maintenance facility would require in-water and upland development.
+Kitsap Transit is exploring options for potential sites in Kitsap County that could support a vessel maintenance facility.
+Next on the horizon is a detailed design and environmental evaluation of three site alternatives:

 Project Timeline